KWB-R/fakin/content/publication/swmmr/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["metadata", "codemeta", "r package", "collaboration external"]
+tags = ["modelling", "r package", "collaboration external"]

 # Links (optional).
 url_pdf = ""